OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/discovery/README.md

-# DISCOVERY MENU
+# DISCOVERY CRYPTO

+This menu aims to discover crypto currencies.
+You can find the most tranding coins, top nfts, best defi tokens and many others.
-This menu aims to explore crypto world, and the usage of the following commands along with an example will be exploited below.
+The usage of the following commands along with an example will be exploited below.

 [CoinGecko](#CoinGecko)
 * [cg_coins](#cg_coins)